code-by-matt/flowerpower/README.md

 It became clear that I didn't need to reinvent the wheel–I simply needed to choose a few from a massive library of ready-made wheels.

-## Prepping the Data
+## Reading in the Data

-I grabbed the `iris.data` file from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).<sup>[4]</sup> Each of the 150 rows of the data set consists of four flower features (sepal length, sepal width,petal length, petal width) and a class (one of three iris species).
+Before the wheel shopping could begin, however, I needed to gather my data and make it compatible with scikit-learn.
+I started with the `iris.data` file from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+The file contained 150 rows of data, where each row consisted of four flower features (sepal length, sepal width,petal length, petal width) and a class (one of three iris species).

 ```
 5.1,3.5,1.4,0.2,Iris-setosa